 - Liner Lock

 - Compression Lock

 How to Close Liner Lock Folding Knife

-Liner lock folding knife is one of the most common type of folding knife.
-It gets its name because as you unfold the knife, a linear piece of metal / lock mechanism holds the knife in place.
-Usually the lock is on the front side / the blade edge.
+Liner lock folding knife is one of the most common types of a folding knife.
+It gets its name because as you unfold the knife, a linear piece of metal/lock mechanism holds the knife in place.
+Usually, the lock is on the front side / the blade edge.